TritonDataCenter/node_zuora/README.md

 node_zuora
 ==========

-Node_zuora is a node.js client library for interacting with the Zuora SOAP interface.
+This is a node.js client library for interacting with the Zuora SOAP interface.

 #### Disclaimer